 If enacted, the Toxic Chemical Protection Act will ban asbestos completely in the United States.
 The U.S., along with Canada, is one of the last remaining western nations that has yet to ban asbestos use throughout the country, despite the known dangers of the substance.
-Find out more about the Toxic Chemical Protection Act and what will do for our country, here.

 The Reducing Exposure to Asbestos Database (READ) Act (S.700)

 Also introduced to Congress last week was the Reducing Exposure to Asbestos Database (READ) Act, by U.S. Senator Dick Durbin (D-IL).
 Senator Durbin says, “The goal of this legislation is simple: increase the transparency and accessibility of data informing the public about where asbestos is known to be present.
 This information will increase awareness, reduce exposure, and help save lives.”

 Today, products containing and contaminated with asbestos are still manufactured, processed, and sold throughout the country.
 If the Toxic Chemical Protection Act does not succeed in banning asbestos in the United States completely, it is absolutely necessary that consumers, workers, and families are provided with as much information as possible about asbestos-containing products, including how to minimize exposure.

 Show your support for these two bills by contacting your members of congress.
 Do not forget to spread the word to your friends and family, either.